-In February 2008, Canada's Accounting Standards Board ("AcSB") confirmed that Canadian GAAP, as used by publicly accountable enterprises, will be replaced by International Financial Reporting Standards ("IFRS") for fiscal years beginning on or after January 1, 2011.
-Public companies and trusts will be required to provide IFRS comparative information for the previous fiscal year.
-However, in June 2010, an Exposure Draft issued by the AcSB entitled "Adoption of IFRSs by Investment Companies" proposed to allow entities that currently apply AcG-18 the option to defer implementation of IFRS until its fiscal year beginning on or after January 1, 2012.
-The Exposure Draft was approved in October 2010.
+In February 2008, Canada's Accounting Standards Board ("AcSB") confirmed that Canadian GAAP, as used by publicly accountable enterprises, was replaced by International Financial Reporting Standards ("IFRS") for fiscal years beginning on or after January 1, 2011.
+Public companies and trusts are required to provide IFRS comparative information for the previous fiscal year.
+However, in October 2010, an Exposure Draft issued by the AcSB entitled "Adoption of IFRSs by Investment Companies" was approved allowing qualified entities that currently apply AcG-18 the option to defer implementation of IFRS until its fiscal year beginning on or after January 1, 2012.
 On January 12, 2011, the AcSB further extended the date for deferral of the mandatory IFRS changeover date for qualifying investment companies to fiscal years beginning on or after January 1, 2013.
-It is the intention of the Trust to defer implementation of IFRS to its fiscal year beginning on that date.
+The Trust has filed for exemptive relief from the relevant Canadian Securities Administrators seeking approval to defer transition to IFRS to its fiscal year beginning January 1, 2013.